bosetridib/Covid_Analysis_and_Forecasting/README.md

 ### Flipped-Lnorm:

-For the log normal distribution be Z ~ L(x,m,s), the curve is right-skewed.
+For the log-normal distribution be Z ~ L(x,m,s), the curve is right-skewed.
 But in our cases, we have to build the trend which is left-skewed, which is supposed to be a flipped version of the usual curve.
 For this, to build such a curve, we take y=c-x, for c be the point on the horizontal axis where the required left-skewed curve would end.
 We have estimated the curve as y=c-x for Z ~ a.L(x,m,s), where a is the amplitude, m is mean, s is sd and c is the shift parameter - the four parameters that would be estimated with the 4-level iterations.
-TL;DR - the shifted curve of Z ~ a.L(x,m,s) would be a.L(y,m,s) or a.L(c-x,m,s)
+TL;DR - the shifted curve of Z ~ a.L(x,m,s) would be a.L(y,m,s) or a.L(c-x,m,s).

 ### Shifted-norm: